wpbezemer/ha-bbq-card/README.md

 ---

+## Related projects

+This card is designed to work together with the ESPHome configuration for the **AT-02 BBQ Grill Thermometer** — a BLE thermometer with up to 6 probes that exposes temperature sensors directly to Home Assistant.

+👉 [ha-bbq-thermometer-AT-02-esphome](https://github.com/wpbezemer/ha-bbq-thermometer-AT-02-esphome) — ESPHome config with per-probe disconnect detection, built to pair with this card.

+---

 ## Contributing

 Pull requests are welcome!
 Please open an issue first to discuss what you would like to change.